Widebandgap/widebandgap.github.io/content/_index.md

     content:
       #title: 11111
       #subtitle: ''
-      text: Our group mainly explores wide-bandgap (WBG) and ultra-wide bandgap (UWBG) materials, devices, and circuits for next-generation electronics applications.
+      text: Our group mainly explores <strong>wide-bandgap (WBG)</strong> and <strong>ultra-wide bandgap (UWBG)</strong> materials, devices, and circuits for next-generation electronics applications.
 Our current research focuses on a few major areas:&nbsp;(1) WBG semiconductors for power and RF electronics; (2) Power device reliability and robustness, packaging, circuit-level integration, and system-level applications; (3) Machine learning assisted material-device-circuit co-design; (4) WBG and UWBG materials and devices for electronic, photonic, biological and quantum applications; (5) Devices, circuits and systems for extreme environment applications.
         <br><br>
-        Our group mainly published in the communities of Electron Devices and Power Electronics.
+        Our group mainly published in the communities of <strong>Electron Devices and Power Electronics</strong>.
 Here is a sketch of the group's major corresponding-authored papers till Aug.
 2025.
         <br>
         <ol>
         <li>Electron Devices:&nbsp;IEDM (21), ISPSD (12), IRPS (7), IEEE Electron Device Lett.
 (21), Appl.
 Phys.
 Lett.
 (14), IEEE Trans.
 Electron Devices (16)</li>